kometbomb/prototracker/README.md

 # Prototracker

+Note: Prototracker is not the same thing as Prototracker-modular or Prototracker-OPLL.
+They have their own forks.

 Prototracker is a multiplatform fakebit chiptune tracker.
 [Try the online version.](http://kometbomb.net/prototracker/)

 The editor is a fairly normal tracker.
 The synth is an absolutely minimal single-oscillator synth (with 256 preset waveforms).
 Macros are used to create "instruments" and also some normal channel effects.
 Most keyboard shortcuts are the same as in Protracker.
 See the docs/ directory for help.